 M&Ms also uses undifferentiated marketing.
 They run animated commercials during TV shows that people of all ages watch, and use humor and product shots meant to appeal to anyone looking for a sweet treat.
 Even though they change up the specific content of their commercials, they’ve used the same M&Ms product characters for years because of their universal appeal.

-A significant advantage of undifferentiated marketing is that it’s more cost-effective in the long run – that is, if your product naturally appeals to a broad audience.
-Undifferentiated campaigns also require less maintenance, as they already have universal appeal and don’t need to be updated often (if ever).
+A significant advantage of undifferentiated marketing is that it’s more cost-effective in the long run, if your product naturally appeals to a broad audience.
+Undifferentiated campaigns also require less maintenance, as they already have universal appeal and don’t need to be updated often.

 The obvious problem with an undifferentiated marketing strategy is that it works best if your brand naturally appeals to a broad audience.
 If you choose to go through more traditional media channels, undifferentiated marketing also has relatively high initial costs.
 Advertisements with a broad reach (i.e., on TV or newspapers) aren’t cheap, and are often out of reach for many smaller businesses.